jacksleight/statamic-bard-texstyle/docs/index.md

 # Introduction

-This Statamic addon allows you to add custom element styles to the Bard fieldtype and edit element attributes.
+This Statamic addon allows you to add custom styles, inline elements and attributes to the Bard fieldtype.
 Features include:

 * Add custom heading, paragraph, list, link, span and div styles
 * Add custom elements within a line of text (Pins)